-Prop 68 Statewide Park Program Grant Application
+Prop 68 Statewide Park Program $8.5 Million Grant

 In 2018, California voters approved Prop 68, the Parks and Water Bond Act, which sets aside funds for both competitive and per capita grants to be used toward improvements to parks and recreational facilities.
 As part of the City's commitment to re-imagining the Escondido Creek Trail as a recreational and environmental asset to support a healthy community and a healthy creek, we applied for $8.5 million in Statewide Park Program funding specifically to make improvements to the Escondido Creek Trail.
 Details of the community outreach process, grant project scope, and anticipated timeline are included below.